close-panel

 • The corpus callosum, which connects the right and left sides of the brain, begins developing.3

-Although the baby started moving 6 weeks after conception, the fetus has finally become big enough and strong enough for the mother to feel.
-A pregnant mother can usually feel her unborn child moving around 16 weeks after conception if she has had a previous child, and 18 weeks if she has not.
-This is also known as quickening.5
+Although the baby started moving at 7 ½ weeks gestation, the fetus has finally become big enough and strong enough for the mother to feel.
+A pregnant mother can usually feel her unborn child moving around 16 weeks if she has had a previous child, and 18 weeks if she has not.
+This is also known as quickening.4

-In the fifteenth and sixteenth week after conception, the mother may feel her unborn child moving.
+In week 17 and 18, the mother may feel her unborn child moving.
 (Image Credit: Priests for Life)

-These weeks, the airways in the lungs keep developing.
-Cilia, which started to grow 13 weeks after conception, are now developing at a rapid pace.6 Cilia are tiny hair-like projections protruding from the cells that line the airway.
+Additionally, the airways in the lungs keep developing.
+Cilia, which started to grow at 15 weeks, are now developing at a rapid pace.6 Cilia are tiny hair-like projections protruding from the cells that line the airway.
 Cilia catch debris and mucus and sweep it towards the throat, helping prevent infections in the lungs.
 The mature cells that line the airway will have about 200 cilia each.7

-Some experts believe that the formation of airways in the lungs finishes about 16 weeks after conception,8 although the sites of gas exchange in the lungs, called alveoli, still need to develop and mature.
+Airways in the lungs finish forming around 18 weeks,8 although the sites of gas exchange in the lungs, called alveoli, still need to develop and mature.

 Dive Deeper